AutomationAnywhere/Secure-SOAP-Webservice-using-Node-js/README.md

 Note that if you change the certificate, you will need to completely close Chrome (and possibly need to kill the task) in order to see the dialog again.

-Certificate Revocation is left as a future exercise.